reyestech/Azure-Honeynet-and-Sentinel-Hardening-/README.md

 ## 🧪 **Methodology**

-Our six‑phase lifecycle transforms an intentionally vulnerable Azure footprint into a self‑defending cloud workload, ensuring all lessons learned feed back into automated protection.
+Our six-phase lifecycle transforms an intentionally vulnerable Azure footprint into a self-defending cloud workload, ensuring that all lessons learned are fed back into automated protection.

 | Phase | Objective | Key Actions |
 |-------|-----------|-------------|